nicolasbauw/lib-base64/README.md

 # lib-base64

-Yet another base64 encoding library, which implements the encode() method for the String type.
+Yet another base64 encoding library, which implements the encode() and decode() methods for the String type.
 My goals were:
 - to write it myself
 - to use it in an interactive command line string encoding utility that fits my needs.